bra1nDump/ai-task-vscode/docs/backlog.md

 - Manually go over popular repositories in the space vscode extensions find top contributors
 - Send them an email from a personal email sending the GitHub page + Discord

+# Later

-## Bugs
+## UX

+- Preview for the high level oftentimes flickers.
+Not sure what causes itb but try larger outputs
+  - we rewriting the entire file.
+Workaround documented in append function
+- Currently all edits push individually to the undue stack tremendously polluting it.
+Only have the final edit pushed to the undue stack

+## Developer experience working on Birds

+- Prevent starting a debug session if compilation failed.
+It's really annoying to accidentally tried debugging a simple compile error during runtime and not knowing about the compile error
 - Logging is still kinda broken
   - \` appear in strange places (aka right after some </file> closes)
   - Files are not strictly ordered by timestamp, and the format all the title is to verbose
   - Running two sessions within the same minute concatenates the two files
-- Preview for the high level oftentimes flickers.
-Not sure what causes itb but try larger outputs
-  - we rewriting the entire file.
-Workaround documented in append function

-# Later

 ## Split target selection into a separate task - address speed, reliability and dumbness due to complex prompt